Unusual Options Activity Insight: Sea | Benzinga

 Unusual Options Activity Insight: Sea

-Sea (NYSE:SE) shares experienced unusual options activity on Friday.
-The stock price moved down to $276.51 following the option alert.
+On Tuesday, shares of Sea (NYSE:SE) saw unusual options activity.
+After the option alert, the stock price moved down to $280.73.

 - Option Type: TRADE